chew01/landing-page/README.md

 This project is a landing page for my personal domain created with React and Tailwind V3.

-You can check out the live page here at [kitsuiro.com](https://kitsuiro.com)!
+You can check out the live page at [kitsuiro.com](https://kitsuiro.com)!

 ## Concepts